prashant-kikani/prashant-kikani.github.io/_posts/2025-2-23-human-desires-downsides.markdown

 ## **The Cycle of Violence and Retaliation**

 Another major flaw in human behavior is our tendency to respond to violence with more violence, creating an endless cycle of destruction.
-In *Game of Thrones*, Daenerys’ attack on King’s Landing was partially driven by revenge for Missandei’s execution.
-Cersei’s refusal to surrender was fueled by her own desire to maintain control at all costs.
+In *Game of Thrones*, Daenerys' attack on King's Landing was partially driven by revenge for Missandei's execution.
+Cersei's refusal to surrender was fueled by her own desire to maintain control at all costs.
 Every action in the series was met with an equal or greater reaction, leading to an inevitable path of destruction.

 This mirrors real-world  <a href="https://prashantkikani.com/blog/gray-zone" target="_blank">conflicts</a>, where wars and disputes often continue for generations because each side seeks vengeance for past wrongs.
 Whether in global politics, family feuds, or corporate rivalries, humanity struggles to break the cycle of retaliation.
 Instead of seeking reconciliation, we often look for ways to get even, which only deepens divisions.